Fox 2.5 Factory Series vs 2.5 Performance Series Coilovers

 Bearings & Hardware

-Both Factory Series and Performance Series 2.5 Fox coilovers use COM-10T (5/8″ ID) bearings and both come with spacers to fit a 1/2″ bolt at 1.50″ wide.
-Fox 2.5 Factory Series spacers are made from 304 SS while Performance Series spacers are zinc plated steel.
-Both spacers have o-rings to control rotation, simply remove the o-rings to gain full misalignment.
+Both the Factory Series and Performance Series 2.5 Fox coilovers use COM-10T (5/8″ ID) bearings and come with spacers designed to fit a 1/2″ bolt with a 1.50″ width.
+The spacers in the Fox 2.5 Factory Series are made from 304 stainless steel, while the Performance Series spacers are made from zinc-plated steel.
+Both spacers feature o-rings to control rotation, but you can easily remove the o-rings to allow for full misalignment.

 Fox 2.5 Factory vs Performance Series Bearing Spacers